bytecodealliance/sightglass/README.md

 There are flags to control how many different processes we spawn and take measurements from, how many iterations we perform for each process, etc...

-That said, here are a couple typical usage scenarios.
+That said, here are a couple of typical usage scenarios.

 ### Building the Runtime Engine for Wasmtime
 ```